lasuillard/devcontainer-templates/README.md

 ## 📋 Using templates

 You can see the list of available templates and their contents in the [src](./src) directory.
+To use a template, run the following commands:

 ```bash
 $ devcontainer templates apply \